-Where the subdivision of land is required for development, more complex design may be required (Figure 7) and additional management objectives (Table 4).
+Where the subdivision of land is required for development, more complex design may be required (Figure 7) alongside additional management objectives (Table 4).
+In accordance with the principles of ecologically sustainable development, the proponent or development should bear the costs of managing ongoing pressures placed on biodiversity values as a result of development as outlined in Table 4 (below).